Come close and huddle in, because this one is, how shall we say….one of my “less delicate” posts.

 We’re not here to talk about the forehead wrinkles, or the weird eye skin, or the slower metabolism, because there’s no real shock there.
 I mean, we don’t LIKE any of it, but it’s only to be expected.

-I said goodbye to my speedy metabolism a long time ago.
+I said goodbye to my youthful metabolism a long time ago.
 I’m fairly certain it’s taking a vacation and may never return.
-It’s run off with My Children’s Naps who no longer call or send flowers, and they’re both on a beach somewhere by now, drinking a corona, and laughing at my plight.
+It’s run off with My Children’s Naps who no longer call or send flowers, and they’re both on a beach somewhere by now, drinking a mai tai, and laughing at my plight.

 We ARE going to talk about the other stuff.
 The stuff that no one tells you.